Cracker’s David Lowery Says the Music Industry Is In ‘For Another Wild Ride’

 After getting those initial thoughts off his chest, the numbers side of Lowery takes center stage (he is a trained mathematician and at one time worked as a quant handling high frequency trading).

-"We’re in for a wild ride that’s going to be as bad as the post-Napster years."“My first prediction, and it’s just pure math, is if 90 million households adopted paid streaming services, you will only have a $4 billion music business — and it’s a $7 billion music business right now,” he says matter-of-factly.
+“My first prediction, and it’s just pure math, is if 90 million households adopted paid streaming services, you will only have a $4 billion music business -- and it’s a $7 billion music business right now,” he says matter-of-factly.
 “We’re in for another wild ride, we’re in for a wild ride that’s going to be as bad as the post-Napster years, that first big phase of piracy.
 Taylor Swift may very will go platinum, but she’ll be the only one for the year.”

 'Berkeley to Bakersfield' hits store shelves on Dec.
 9 via 429 Records.
 Get details on the record here.
 Stay tuned for our full interview with Lowery.